PF

 Instructions

-1. 1Add the frozen berries and bananas to a blender and blend on LOW until coarse and sandy in texture.
+1. 1Add the frozen strawberries and banana to a blender and blend on low speed until the mixture reaches a coarse, sandy texture (30–45 seconds), scraping down the sides as needed.

 Nutrition — Per Serving